zacjones93/egghead-instructor-101-guide/01-invited/first-lesson.md

 And then add the appropriate technology to the end such as "in React component."
 So "how do I..."

 _Update ref attributes in React components_ becomes the title of the lesson.
-This focuses the action on what the viewer should learn, and the title clearly defines the scope fo the example you will teach.
+This focuses the action on what the viewer should learn, and the title clearly defines the scope for the example you will teach.
 "I want to...", "can I...", or other phrases would work here too!

 Now you want to write a quick summary.
 Think of the short block of text you see under a link when you are searching on Google.
 Literally think of that exact box, because the summary is for that space!
 2-3 sentences that describe what we will learn in your lesson.